What’s the best MCAT study schedule for acing the test?

-Before I spell out the different techniques and study plans, let me first give my two cents on how you should progress through your material (assuming you aren’t taking a class, which would likely give you a study plan to follow).
+Before I spell out the different techniques and study plans, here are my two cents on how you should progress through your material (assuming you aren’t taking a class, which would likely give you a study plan to follow).
 These are all easily modified plans, so sit down and create your own custom timeline and schedule once you settle on the best approach.

 Plan #1: “Stretch it Out” Study Schedule